awslabs/mountpoint-s3-csi-driver/dev/README.md

 ## Development

 First step would be creating a real Kubernetes cluster, we recommend using an Amazon EKS cluster to test any changes to the CSI Driver. [eksctl](https://eksctl.io/) is the recommended tool to manage EKS clusters.
+This section explains creating a development environment from scratch step-by-step, and it is recommended to follow each step for the first time.
+For subsequent cluster creations, and day-to-day development, you can use the [helper script](#helper-script).

 ### Create a cluster